A study to assess the effects of ACI-24.060 in Alzheimer's disease and in Down Syndrome

 What your involvement will entail?

-- During the study, participants will be asked to complete a test that will assess their suicidal ideation behaviour (this is a test called C-SSRS)
+- To complete a test that will assess their suicidal ideation behaviour (this is a test called C-SSRS)

 - To complete some laboratory/biological tests (i.e. blood tests) to evaluate the emergent adverse effects (unfavourable signs, symptoms or diseases temporally associated with the use of the drug tested in the study